MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-user-interaction.md

 **Compare touch interaction requirements**

-The following table shows some of the differences between input devices that you should consider when you design touch-optimized Windows Store apps.
+The following table shows some of the differences between input devices that you should consider when you design touch-optimized UWP apps.

 Factor
 Touch interactions